jimishol/cholidean-harmony-structure/README.md

 assets/fur_elise.mid,
 ```
 Each entry should be a relative or absolute path to a `.mid` file.
 Trailing commas are allowed but not required.

+- Most likely, when examining the structure, you will find some position more suitable than others in terms of understanding it.
+Press `d` and copy the camera position to the `M.initialCameraPosition` field in `src/constants.lua`, so that you always start from that position.
+If you have prefered lightning copy `Day time` to the `M.day_night` field of the same file.

+- Quite often, you will feel that the scale of a piece is such that you would like its tonic to be in a different position than it is.
+With `Shift + ←` or →`, you can move the tonic to the position you desire.

 ---